Can You Weld at Home? Basic Considerations

 If you are going to use oxy-fuel equipment, then things are more strict.
 The fuel gas, which often is acetylene, is extremely flammable and explosive.
 You should be well informed about the safety issues it presents.

 Have two fire extinguishers that can cover electricity and metal fires and a welding blanket stand by in case of fire.
+Place one of the fire extinguishers next to the escape door for easy access.

 Make multiple visual scenarios about how a fire can start and think about preventing or fighting it.